-As at December 31, 2016, the directors and executive officers of the Company, as a group, beneficially owned, directly or indirectly, or exercised control over 428,972 common shares, which represented approximately 0.11% of the outstanding common shares of the Company, and 204,607 Units, which represented approximately 0.22% of the outstanding Choice Properties Units.
+As at December 30, 2017, the directors and executive officers of the Company, as a group, beneficially owned, directly or indirectly, or exercised control over 476,314 common shares, which represented approximately 0.12% of the outstanding common shares of the Company, and 258,034 Units, which represented approximately 0.27% of the outstanding Choice Properties Units.

-All the foregoing directors and executive officers have held their present occupations or other positions with the same or associated companies or organizations for the past five years except: Mr. Scott B. Bonham, who was Co-Founder of GGV Capital; Mr. Ian Freedman who was an independent consultant and prior to that was Chief Strategy and Business Development Officer for Molson Coors Canada and President of Six Pints Specialty Beer Company (Molson Coors Canada's craft beer division); Ms. M. Marianne Harris, who was Managing Director of the Bank of America Merrill Lynch and President, Corporate and Investment Banking for Merrill Lynch Canada Inc.; Ms. Beth Pritchard, who was the Chief Executive Officer of Organized Living, Inc.; and Mr. Michael Motz, who was Chief Merchandising Officer and Executive Vice President at Shoppers Drug Mart prior to being appointed President at Shoppers Drug Mart in January 2015.
+All the foregoing directors and executive officers have held their present occupations or other positions with the same or associated companies or organizations for the past five years except: Mr. Scott B. Bonham, who was Co-Founder of GGV Capital; Mr. Ian Freedman who was an independent consultant and prior to that was Chief Strategy and Business Development Officer for Molson Coors Canada and President of Six Pints Specialty Beer Company (Molson Coors Canada's craft beer division); Ms. M. Marianne Harris, who was Managing Director of the Bank of America Merrill Lynch and President, Corporate and Investment Banking for Merrill Lynch Canada Inc.; Ms. Beth Pritchard, who was the Chief Executive Officer of Organized Living, Inc.; Mr. Michael Motz, who was Chief Merchandising Officer and Executive Vice President at Shoppers Drug Mart in January 2015; and Mr. Darren Myers who was Executive Vice President and Chief Financial Officer of Celestica.